toroettg/SeriesMarker/doc/source/developerdoc.rst

 	Open the a shell (`Terminal`) and change to the root directory of SeriesMarker.
 #.
-	Execute ``python3.3 setup.py py2app`` to create an application and
+	Execute ``python3.4 setup.py py2app`` to create an application and
 	a disk image, containing a copy of the application.
 Both can be found at the *dist* directory.

-The resulting .app can then be used as usual.
+The resulting `.app` can then be used as usual.
 The disk image is the preferred way to distribute the application, providing a simple installer as shown in the :ref:`install procedure <install_procedure_mac>` for OS X.